Tag: Arthur Stanley

 Police Shake-up in Camden

-There was a general change in Camden’s Police Department yesterday occasioned by the retirement of Captain Arthur Stanley after nearly twenty years of service.
+Philadelphia Inquirer – February 17, 1916 There was a general change in Camden’s Police Department yesterday occasioned by the retirement of Captain Arthur Stanley after nearly twenty years of service.
 He was succeeded as captain by Sergeant Lewis Stehr, who takes charge of the Second district.
-Sergeant George Nowrey was transferred from the Third the Second district, and Patrolman George Anderson made a sergeant in the Third district Policeman Fred Lechleidner was made a jailer, and Harry A. Corson, of the Sixth ward, was made a patrolman by Mayor Ellis.
+Sergeant George Nowrey was transferred from the Third the…

 Camden at a Glance

-On the force ten years, Sergeant Lewis Stehr was made a police captain yesterday by Mayor Ellis.
+Philadelphia Inquirer – January 29, 1916 On the force ten years, Sergeant Lewis Stehr was made a police captain yesterday by Mayor Ellis.
 He succeeds Arthur Stanley. who resigns because of disability after being commander of the Second District for eighteen years.
-Stehr’s place will be taken by Policeman George Anderson, of the Ninth ward, who has been a member of the force for twenty three years.
-The changes are effective February 15.
+Stehr‘s place will be taken by Policeman George Anderson, of the Ninth ward,…

 More Policemen to go In Camden

-According to a statement made by a member of the Police Committee of Camden City Council to an Inquirer reporter yesterday, charges will be preferred against a number of Democratic policemen during the week and the resignations of the officers are likely to follow.
+Philadelphia Inquirer – February 19, 1905 Democratic Members of the Force Are Marked for Dismissal From the Department According to a statement made by a member of the Police Committee of Camden City Council to an Inquirer reporter yesterday, charges will be preferred against a number of Democratic policemen during the week and the resignations…

 She Dared Men to Touch the “Pants”

-She had a brazen dare while flourishing a revolver and exclaiming, “I’ll kill the first man who touches those pants; this is fair warning to everybody, for I mean what I say!”
+Philadelphia Inquirer – July 15, 1902 Camden Woman Planted a Pole, Decorated It With Pair Trousers and Flourished a Revolver Flourishing a revolver and exclaiming, “I’ll kill the first man who touches those pants; this is fair warning to everybody, for I mean what I say!”
+Mrs. Louisa Traubel, of 807 Broadway, Camden, yesterday held…

 Police in a Church